songz/songVimPlugins/README.md

 # Introduction

-> What is this?

-This is my collection of vim plugins that I am using.
+This is my collection of vim plugins.
 This README file will describe what each plugin does.

+# Download

+  cd ~/.vim
+  git clone git@github.com:fersho311/songVimPlugins.git